jrobson1065/driverKata/README.md

 ## Importing a .txt file
 This project uses a simple XML HTTP request to pull text from the `input.txt` file.
 By default, the app reads the file called `input.txt`.
 You can either replace `input.txt` with a new file or update `Line 8` in `app.js` to the name of your file.

 The file to be read needs to be added to the directory.
+I chose this method to create an easy to process version of this app as opposed to installing `node.js` and using the file reader.
+I wanted the app to be clean and vanilla and friendly for both the user and the reviewer.

 ## Running the App
 After importing an `input.txt` file, open the `index.html` file in the live server and view the console to see the output.